Mitoclass

 pip install mitoclass

-Apple Silicon: install tensorflow-macos
+Apple Silicon: install tensorflow-macos.

 4.3 Pre‑trained model

-Download the model (.h5
+Download the model (.h5) from

 5 Usage